lxiangcllz/Linkedlist_with_head/README.md

 # List_with_head
-The interface and implementation of Single linked list in the version with header node in C.
+The interface and implementation of single linked list in the version with header node in C.